Harnack's Inequality for Parabolic De Giorgi Classes in Metric Spaces: Introduction

 Elliptic quasiminimizers were introduced by Giaquinta--Giusti~\cite{GiaGiu82OnT} and \cite{GiaGiu84Qua} as a tool for a unified treatment of variational integrals, elliptic equations and systems, and quasiregular mappings on $\R^n$.
 Let $\Omega \subset \R^n$ be a nonempty open set.
 A function $u \in W^{1,p}_{\rm{loc}}(\Omega)$ is a $Q$-quasiminimizer, $Q \ge 1$, related to the power $p$ in $\Om$ if

 for all $\phi \in W^{1,p}_0(\Omega)$.
 Giaquinta and Giusti realized that De Giorgi's method \cite{degiorgi3} could be extended to quasiminimizers, obtaining, in particular, local H\"older continuity.
 DiBenedetto and Trudinger~\cite{DibTru84Har} proved the Harnack inequality for quasiminimizers.
 These results were extended to metric spaces by Kinnunen and Shanmugalingam~\cite{kin-sha}.
-Elliptic quasiminimizers enable the study of elliptic problems, such as the $p$-Laplace equation and $p$-harmonic functions, in metric spaces.
-Compared with the theory of $p$-harmonic functions we have no differential equation, only the variational approach can be used.
+Elliptic quasiminimizers enable the study of elliptic problems, such as the $p$-Laplace equation and $p$-harmonic functions, in metric spaces under the doubling property of the measure and a Poincar\'e inequality.
+Compared with the theory of $p$-harmonic functions we have no partial differential equation, only the variational approach is available.
 There is also no comparison principle nor uniqueness for the Dirichlet problem for quasiminimizers.
 See, e.g., J. Bj\"orn~\cite{Bjo02Bou}, Kinnunen--Martio~\cite{KinMar03Pot}, Martio--Sbordone~\cite{MarSbo07Qua} and the references in these papers for more on elliptic quasiminimizers.

 Following Giaquinta--Giusti, Wieser~\cite{wieser} generalized the notion of quasiminimizers to the parabolic setting in Euclidean spaces.
 A function $u:\Omega \times (0,T) \to \R$, $u \in L^2_{\rm loc}(0,T; W^{1,2}_{\rm loc}(\Omega))$, is a parabolic $Q$-quasiminimizer, $Q\geq 1$, for the heat equation (thus related to the power $2$) if